Work breakdown structure: Overview

+Types

+PMI's Practice Standard for Work Breakdown Structures identifies two major types of work breakdown structures.

+Deliverable-oriented WBS

+Deliverable-oriented WBS, also known as Product breakdown structure uses key deliverables to group each work in the project.

+Phase-oriented WBS

+Phase-oriented WBS groups the work under key phases or stages of project lifecycle.

 History

 The concept of work breakdown structure was developed with the Program Evaluation and Review Technique (PERT) by the United States Department of Defense (DoD).
 PERT was introduced by the U.S. Navy in 1957 to support the development of its Polaris missile program.
 While the term "work breakdown structure" was not used, this first implementation of PERT did organize the tasks into product-oriented categories.

 By June 1962, DoD, NASA, and the aerospace industry published a document for the PERT/COST system, which described the WBS approach.
 This guide was endorsed by the Secretary of Defense for adoption by all services.
 In 1968, the DoD issued "Work Breakdown Structures for Defense Materiel Items" (MIL-STD-881), a military standard requiring the use of work breakdown structures across the DoD.

-The document has been revised several times, most recently in 2018.
-The current version of this document can be found in "Work Breakdown Structures for Defense Materiel Items" (MIL-STD-881E).
+The document has been revised several times.
+As of May 2023, the most recent revision is F, released 13 May 2022.
+The version history and current revision of the standard are posted on the Defense Logistics Agency (DLA) ASSIST web site.
 It includes WBS definitions for specific defense materiel commodity systems and addresses WBS elements that are common to all systems.

-Defense Materiel Item categories from MIL-STD-881E are:
+Defense Materiel Item categories from MIL-STD-881F are: